 - Array-CGH analysis of canine tumors

-- Comparative and Wildlife Genomics
+Comparative and Wildlife Genomics

-Dr. Breen is a Professor of Genomics in the Dept. of Molecular Biomedical Sciences at the NCSU College of Veterinary Medicine.
-He is also a member of the NCSU Center for Comparative Medicine and Translational Research (CCMTR), the NCSU Genetics Program in the College of Science, and the Cancer Genetics Program at the University of North Carolina’s Lineberger Comprehensive Cancer Center.
-Dr. Breen was a charter member, and now serves on the Board of Directors, of the Canine Comparative Oncology and Genomics Consortium (CCOGC), a 501c3 not-for-profit organization established to promote the role of the dog in comparative biomedical research.
-He is also a charter member of the Sea Lion Cancer Consortium (SLiCC).
+Dr. Breen is a Professor of Genomics and the Oscar J. Fletcher Distinguished Professor of Comparative Oncology Genetics in the Dept. of Molecular Biomedical Sciences at the NCSU College of Veterinary Medicine.
+He is also a member of the NCSU Comparative Medicine Institute (CMI), Center for Human Health and the Environment, and the Genetics and Genomics Academy, as well as the Duke Cancer Institute, and the Cancer Genetics Program at the University of North Carolina’s Lineberger Comprehensive Cancer Center.
+Dr. Breen is a member of the NCSU Research Leadership Academy and also serves as an NC State Faculty Senator.